If you’re like most people, you occasionally indulge in high-calorie junk foods that have little nutritional value.

 Each type of chip has a different number of calories — in general, though, potato and corn chips have a high caloric content.
 A typical single-serving bag of salted potato chips (2oz) contains about 310 calories while the same size bag of white corn chips contains about 276 calories.

-For instance, 31 minutes of walking or 16 minutes of running will help you burn off 171 calories of potato chips.
+For reference, 31 minutes of walking or 16 minutes of running will help you burn off 171 calories of potato chips.

-Conversely, if you continually munch on unhealthy chips without working out, you’ll be stuck with those extra calories in the form of accumulated fat on your body.
+Conversely, if you continually munch on unhealthy chips without working out, you’ll hold onto those extra calories in the form of accumulated fat on your body.

 Tempting unhealthy snacks can be found everywhere these days and in ever-growing portions.
-Some of these snacks are much higher in calories, refined carbs, processed oils and other unhealthy ingredients than their alternatives.
+Some of these snacks contain high calorie counts, refined carbs, processed oils and other unhealthy ingredients.

 The good news is that contrary to what many of us assume, the trick to eating right is not learning to resist temptation.
 It’s making healthy eating the easiest possible option.

-Knowing exactly how much exercise is required to burn off a slice of cheesecake or a chocolate bar will support you in making healthier choices.
+Knowing exactly how much you need to exercise to burn off a slice of cheesecake or a chocolate bar will support you in making healthier choices.
 This eye-opener will induce you to re-think and reconsider your love for unhealthy food.

 This isn’t to say you shouldn’t ever indulge.
 A mouthful of joy every now and then is pretty good for the soul.
 Simply, this is a reminder to use moderation and a little help to live your healthiest life— a balanced diet and exercise are key when striving for it.